- Chart

 Core Business Areas

-- Municipal Bond Investing: The Trust's core business is investing in municipal bonds.
-This involves identifying, purchasing, and managing a portfolio of debt securities issued by Pennsylvania-based entities to generate tax-exempt income for shareholders.
+- Municipal Bond Investing: The trust's core business is investing in a diversified portfolio of investment-grade municipal bonds issued by states, municipalities, and their agencies within Pennsylvania.
+The objective is to generate tax-exempt income for shareholders.

 Leadership and Structure